-Ken Womack has been an ad guy and design guru for 25+ years (since before he started losing his hair).
-Over the past decade or so, he has been a principal at several marketing firms with funky names, like Shift Option J, Agent 485, the B12 Group and MindHandle.
+Ken Womack has been an ad guy and design guru for a million years (since before he started losing his hair).
+Over the past decade or so, he has been a principal at several design firms with funky names, like Shift Option J, Agent 485, the B12 Group and MindHandle.
 Though not usually a name-dropper, Ken is rather proud to have helped promote scores of well-known brands over his career, including Chili’s, Pizza Hut, Rent-A-Center, Coors, Pepsi, TGI Fridays, Boston Market and Cook Children’s Medical Center.
 Along the way, his work has been celebrated in many shows and publications including Communication Arts, Print Magazine and The Clio Awards.

 Nicole Cochran is passionate about ideas, fast-paced environments, bringing out the best in others and being a catalyst for change.
 With a unique and versatile background within corporate marketing and advertising agencies across a variety of industries including restaurant, retail, tech and nonprofit, she is known for driving results without driving people crazy.

 Nicole holds a bachelor’s degree in Advertising from the University of Texas at Austin.
-She spends as much as time as possible exercising her right brain by cooking, traveling, gardening, reading and writing.
+She spends as much time as possible exercising her right brain by cooking, traveling, gardening, reading and writing.
 While her advertising career has alluded her of fortune and fame, she still holds out hope for a best selling novel and a movie deal.

 Santiago “Bo” Botello has been at this for a while.
 He’s worked on some really great accounts like Pespi, AT&T, Nissan, Heineken, Southwest Airlines, Gatorade, 7-11, Wrangler and Dannon just to name a few.
 Much of his experience has been bilingual production work though he doesn’t speak Spanish.
 How does that work?

 A Native-born Texan, Bo lives in Dallas, calls Ft.
 Worth home and loves road trips to Austin for bbq and a Shiner or two.
 He has a Great Pyrenees at home and a daughter in Montreal.
 He loves to cook and is pretty good at it.
 He was “a fat, Italian chef” in a previous life according to his daughter.
-For fun and as a creative outlet, Bo has a Photo Everyday blog that he’s been doing for over two years.
+For fun and as a creative outlet, Bo has a Photo Everyday blog that he’s been doing for over five years.
 So he almost always has his camera or at least his iPhone with him.
 Just in case.

 In addition to running a successful agency for 13 years (which he sold in 2006), Steve Stafford has freelanced for over 200 companies across the US.
 Past and current clients include Chili’s, Pepsi, Frito-Lay, EDS, Nokia, Microsoft, Hilton Hotels, Texas Instruments and a variety of national, regional and niche firms.